 Caldillo de Congrio comes from Chile and roughly translates as “broth of conger” or “conger chowder.”
 It is a hearty fish soup, sometimes like this recipe, with cream stirred in.

-The soup is so popular with Chileans it is a cultural icon and even has a poem written about it.
+This soup is so popular with Chileans that it is a cultural icon and Pablo Neruda has even written a poem about it.

-Conger eel is such a firm meaty fish that it’s robustness make it a great ingredient for a Bouillabaisse.
+Conger eel is such a firm meaty fish that its robustness makes it a great ingredient for dishes like Bouillabaisse.

 Caldillo de Congrio